King Baudouin Stadium: May 1985 disaster

 Despite its status as Belgium's national stadium, the Heysel Stadium was not well maintained.
 The stadium's poor condition manifested itself at the 1985 European Cup Final.
 For example, the outer wall had been made of cinder block, and fans who did not have tickets were seen kicking holes in it to get in.
 Additionally, the only escape route led upward, and there were only three gates on each short side–nowhere near enough for the 22,000 people standing on the terraces on either side.

 The stadium's inadequacies had been well known for some time.
 When Arsenal played there in the early 1980s, its supporters ridiculed it as a "dump."
 Indeed, the presidents of the two 1985 European finalists, Juventus and Liverpool, had concluded that Heysel was in no condition to host a European Final, especially one featuring two of the largest and most powerful clubs in Europe at the time.
 They urged UEFA to move the match to another ground, to no avail.
 It later emerged that UEFA had only spent half an hour inspecting the stadium.

-The Heysel Stadium disaster resulted in the deaths of 39 Juventus spectators after they were attacked by Liverpool fans before the match.
-Despite this, the stadium continued to be used for Belgium international games from 1986 to 1990 with only minimal improvements made following the disaster.
+On 29 May 1985, the Heysel Stadium disaster occurred, resulting in the deaths of 39 Juventus spectators in a crowd disorder caused by Liverpool fans before the match.
+Despite the disaster, the stadium continued to be used for Belgium international games from 1986 to 1990 with only minimal improvements made following the disaster.
 This was in part because the government had already drawn up plans to remodel the stadium into a 35,000-seat facility.
 Finally, in 1990, UEFA forced the issue by barring Belgium from hosting a European Final until at least 2000.
 It also continued to host track and field events and it still hosts the Memorial Van Damme every year.